What is market research?waheed

 Internal sources are already existing information that has been collected within the company in the company’s database or file system.

 Examples: Balance sheets – Profit and loss statements – Inventory records – Sales figures

 External sources are those sources collected outside the company by other businesses or people.

-– Public sources: like government agencies, chambers of commerce and Public libraries and etc.
+– Public sources: government agencies, chambers of commerce and Public libraries and etc.

-– Commercial sources like Local newspapers, magazines, journal, television media.
+– Commercial sources like Local newspapers, magazines, journals, television media.

 – Educational Institutions: Executed research projects inside universities and educational institutions